Delta formation: Birds

-Birds use the delta formation to be able to fly further when they are flying as a group.
+Birds use the delta formation to fly farther when they are flying as a group.
 In order to maximize the effect birds will switch the lead when they get tired to allow the flock to fly farther.
 Birds have evolved to maximize the formation and can sense the birds around them and can position themselves in the best possible spot.
 They also use the formation as a visual guide to help them stay together.